ome/omero-guide-trackmate/docs/trackmate_scripting.rst

 In this section, we go through the steps required to analyze the data.
 The script used in this document is :download:`tracking.groovy <../scripts/tracking.groovy>`.

-A 'Tracking' Jupyter notebook is also available in the notebooks section.

 One advantage of the scripting approach is that we can save the generated tracks as ROIs in an OMERO server.